cbui005/AndroidCMT_Tracking/README.md

 This setup is to support Android Marshmallow 6.0.1 (API 23) and testing is being done on Samsung Galaxy S7 edge.

+## Configurations
+'''
+In the app build.gradle, targetSdkVerison.apiLevel is set to 22 because with API 23, you need to request permissions to access and use the camera.
+Setting target API to 22 allows us to still use the camera without needing to explicitly request camera permission.
+>targetSdkVersion.apiLevel = 22
+'''
 ## License
 [GNU License](https://github.com/gentlespoon/rshell/blob/exec/LICENSE)